ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 This parset will solve for the gains for the first calibrator observation.
 We only care about the BEAM 0 from this observation (which is the beam pointing at 1934), but the task actually tries to solve for all beams.

 The calibration is done assuming a model of 1934-638 (the *Ccalibrator.sources.src.calibrator=1934-638* entry) - this is a special unresolved component that accounts for 1934's spectral variation.
-It puts the component at the position indicated, which happens to be the direction of the observation.
+It puts the component at the position indicated, which happens to be the direction of the observation. *Note the particular format of the direction string, especially the declination!*

 Save this parset into a file, say **calibrator-BEAM0.in**.
 To run this, we need to create a qsub file, say, **calibrator-BEAM0.qsub**::